aidanwyber/p5BrandLab/README.md

 - Update style.css for UI customization.

 ## Credits
-Developed using p5.js, toxiclibs.js, and ffmpeg.js.
-Inspired by procedural graphics and interactive design.
+Developed using [p5.js](https://p5js.org/), toxiclibs.js, and ffmpeg.js.

 ## License
 MIT License - Feel free to use and modify this project as needed.